alexlawrence/declarative/README.md

 The **id** of a mapping is used for (later) identification.
 The **prefix** describes the string that is put before the type when used as an attribute of an HTML element.
-While it accepts any string in most cases it should start with "data-" to make use of HTML5 valid data attributes.
+While any string is valid in most cases it should start with "data-" to make use of HTML5 valid data attributes.
 The **types** array describes the types declarative searches for when applying the mapping.
 The **callback** function is called for every match of the mapping when applied.
 Parameters for the callback are the DOM element, the type without the prefix and the options as an object.